Gambia: Grief, fear and anger over deadly cough syrup | Africanews

 The infant is just one of 69 Gambian children to die of acute kidney failure since July in a series of cases linked to four Indian-made cough syrups.

-The widening scandal has highlighted flaws in the tiny West African nation's healthcare system, in turn raising questions about potential loopholes in world pharmaceutical trade.
+The widening scandal has highlighted flaws in the tiny West African nation's healthcare system, in turn raising questions about potential loopholes in the world pharmaceutical trade.

 "She could not eat anything and she was oozing blood from her mouth and nose", Keita, a 33-year-old carwash attendant, told AFP, recounting his daughter's suffering.